 If you have a lot of tasks at hand and you feel like procrastinating, remind yourself of the next days’ tasks at night before sleeping.
 By doing this, you prime your brain to act on them, and the brain begins working on ‘how to complete them’ during your sleep.
 Read about Incubation and diffused thinking for a better understanding of this process.

-Recommended psychological strategy: Here is a surprising guide on overcoming procrastination.
-It’s surprising because procrastination is not about time management, a weak will, or laziness.
+Recommended psychological strategy: Here is a complete guide on overcoming procrastination.
+Remember, procrastination is not about time management, a weak will, or laziness.
 It is about emotional regulation!

 Trick 5: Reducing the impact of motion sickness